conanxyz/buildermaps.io/README.md

    - Command line: `node -e "JSON.parse(require('fs').readFileSync('public/data/builder-maps.json', 'utf8'))"`

 6. **Commit your changes**:

+   **Option A: Using Command Line**
    ```bash
    git add public/data/builder-maps.json
    git commit -m "Add [Project Name] to BuilderMaps"
    ```

+   **Option B: Using GitHub Desktop**
+   - Open GitHub Desktop
+   - You should see your changes listed in the left sidebar
+   - Select `public/data/builder-maps.json` to stage it
+   - Write a commit message: "Add [Project Name] to BuilderMaps"
+   - Click "Commit to main" (or your branch name)

 7. **Push to your fork**:

+   **Option A: Using Command Line**
    ```bash
    git push origin master
    ```

+   **Option B: Using GitHub Desktop**
+   - Click the "Push origin" button in the top toolbar
+   - Or go to Repository → Push

 8. **Create a Pull Request** on GitHub with:
     - A clear title describing the addition